 So where can I get bones?

-You can save the bones and cartilage if you roast a whole chicken, turkey, duck, or goose, beef with bones etc.–I collect bones in a bag in my freezer and then make bone broth when I have enough.
+You can save the bones and cartilage if you roast a whole chicken, turkey, duck, or goose, buy beef with bones etc.–I collect bones in a bag in my freezer and then make bone broth when I have enough.
 You can also check your local butcher, a local farm (ask around at the farmers market), a health-conscious grocery store, a friendly hunter or your local health food store, if they have a meat department.

 What kind of bones should I use?

 You can use bones from just about any animal—beef, veal, lamb, bison or buffalo, venison, chicken, duck, goose, turkey, or pork.
 Get a variety of bones—ask for marrow bones, oxtail, and “soup bones.”
 You can include some larger bones like knuckles, or feet (like chicken feet), which will contain more cartilage, and therefore more collagen.
 You can even mix and match bones in the same batch of broth—some beef, some lamb, some chicken—but know that will change the flavor.
-(Most folks prefer to stick to one animal source at once.)
+(Most peeps prefer to stick to one animal source at once.)

 Do I have to get grass-fed or pastured bones, or organic bones?

 You should.
-The animals should be healthy to impart the maximum health benefit to you, and factory-farmed animals are the furthest thing from healthy.
+The animals should be healthy to impart the maximum health benefit to you, and factory-farmed animals are sadly the furthest thing from healthy.
 Do your best to seek out pastured chicken or 100% grass-fed beef bones from a local source.